 Acrylic hobby paint with the non-toxic label are safe when you use them as they are intended–using a paint brush with the occasional splash or spill on your skin or maybe even a some brush-licking.

 However, whether airbrushing acrylic paint indoors is safe or not is not a question that can be answered.
 All we know is that breathing anything into your lungs, except clean, fresh air, is probably bad for you.
 Water based paints are certainly better than using solvents that produce a harmful overspray, and require a proper vent system.
+For more details about non-toxic, airbrush-ready paints, check out this article.

 Those paint particles can irritate the sensitive mucus linings of your bronchial tubes, exacerbate respiratory issues, e.g., asthma, and may lead to some serious discomfort.
 I’ll admit here that I don’t think you’ll die from breathing in acrylic paint spray from airbrushing.